 Another thing to consider is the heirloom factor.
 Diamonds are the most popular choice for heirloom stones.
 Moissanite or sapphire is an excellent option for your engagement ring.
 But, if you want a stone that you can pass down to your children or grandchildren, a diamond is a much better option due to its intrinsic value and hardness.

 Made of carbon, diamonds are the hardest gemstone, making it the most durable for everyday wear - 10 on Moh's Hardness Scale.
 Diamonds are graded on the 4C's - cut, clarity, color, and carat (moissanite and sapphires are not).
 Prices vary widely based on the 4C's, and lab-grown vs. natural.
-Natural diamonds have a more significant environmental impact, and sourcing of truly conflict-free natural diamonds is harder.
-However, lab-grown diamonds (aka lab created diamonds) give you all the benefits of a natural diamond, but with a lower cost to the environment, society, and your wallet.
-Learn about how we source our different conflict-free diamonds in this blog post.
+Lab-grown diamonds (aka lab created diamonds) give you all the benefits of a natural diamond, but with a lower cost to the environment, society, and your wallet.
+Learn about how we source the different diamonds in this blog post.

 Basket Solitaire Engagement Ring with an heirloom diamond set in yellow gold.